 Smoking tolerance level [1= very illegal 5=virtually legal]: 1

-Marijuana laws in Belarus: Just like most other psychedelic substances, marijuana is highly illegal in Belarus.
-The old law used to distinguish between possession and distribution, which means people with small amounts could get away with merely a fine or a suspended sentence.
-Now the laws have tightened, and depending on your situation and on the mood of the law enforcement officials, possessing any amounts of marijuana can cost you anything from huge bribes for several authorities to 8-10 years in prison.
+Legislation: Just like most other psychedelic substances, marijuana is highly illegal in Belarus.
+The law used to distinguish between possession and distribution, which meant people with small amounts could get away for a fine or a suspended sentence.
+Now the laws have tightened, and depending on your situation and on the mood of the law enforcement officials, possessing any amounts of ganja can cost you anything from huge bribes for several authorities to 8-10 years in prison.
 It may be easier for a tourist to bribe his or her way out, but it will be a pain in the ass anyway and testing your luck is not recommended.

 Stay away from dealers and known drug spots as much as you can, as a police raid may happen at any time and you might be busted for no good reason.
-The police have plans during the raids and arrests and they will have to stick you, so even if a cop is friendly to you, he will have to detain you because of the plan.
-Smoking in public is absolutely not recommended, and if you have to smoke outdoors, make sure you have complete control over the situation so that no local militia come out of the blue.
-Lighting up your pipe out in the country side is in most cases a better idea than doing so in urban areas.
-If you have buddies with a car, go rural if it’s summer.
+The police got a plan of raids and arrests they have to stick you, so even if a cop is friendly to you, he will have to detain you because of the plan.
+Smoking in public is absolutely not recommended, and if you have to smoke outdoors, make sure you control the situation so that no local militia come out of the blue.
+Lighting up your pipe in the country is in most cases a better idea than doing so in urban areas, so if you have buddies with a car, go rural, if it’s summer.

 The general strategy if you want to get high in Minsk is getting a local acquaintance who has experience with these things.
 Attempting to get high on your own is risky.

-Where to buy marijuana in Belarus: Street purchases are extremely rare even for local marijuana consumers.
+Where to buy marijuana: Street purchases are extremely rare even for local marijuana consumers.
 It is not common to buy drugs in the streets of Belarus at all, and it will stay uncommon for the nearest years.
-Minsk does not get a lot of tourists and the laws are tough, making street trade nonexistent.
+Minsk does not get lots of tourists and the laws are tough, so street trade is nonexistent.
 Little has been heard of drug deals in bars, too.

 In general, probably the only relatively safe and reliable way of getting any weed in Minsk is using your local friend who has contacts.
 Though marijuana is not popular at all, unlike alcohol, many young people at least know someone who might know someone.
 All you have to do is get into the right company.
 Don’t discuss drug-related issues with people you don’t quite know.
 Try not to get involved into the process of obtaining weed as much as you can.
 The safest way is to have it delivered to you, but the price will be higher.